Implementation of Time-Varying Controllers for a Nonholonomic Mobile Robot: Experimental Studies: Experimental Implementation

-\textbf{Motion Capture System.} Robot pose information was obtained using an {\em OptiTrack} motion capture system, consisting of eight infrared cameras and the {\em Motive} tracking software.
-As previously stated, four reflective markers were attached to the top of the TB3, allowing the estimation of its x- and y-position as well as the yaw orientation.
-The Motive software typically computes the center point of these markers and uses this as a reference pose.
-However, this point did not align precisely with the robot’s pivot point.
-To ensure accurate control, the reference pose was adjusted manually to match the true center of rotation (see Figure~\ref{fig:TB3}, right).
-We used a dedicated wireless access point to connect to the OptiTrack system via LAN, ensuring the TB3 and a remote laptop used for robot control could communicate in a known low-latency wireless network. \\
+\textbf{Motion Capture System.} Robot pose information is obtained using an {\em OptiTrack} motion capture system, consisting of eight infrared cameras and the {\em Motive} tracking software.
+As previously stated, four reflective markers are attached to the top of the TB3, allowing the estimation of its $x$- and $y$-position as well as its yaw orientation.
+The Motive software typically computes the center point of these markers and uses it as a reference pose.
+However, this point does not align precisely with the robot’s pivot point.
+To ensure accurate control, the reference pose is adjusted manually to match the true center of rotation (see Figure~\ref{fig:TB3}, right).
+We use a dedicated wireless access point to connect to the OptiTrack system via LAN, ensuring that the TB3 and a remote laptop used for robot control can communicate over a known, low-latency wireless network. \\ The robot moves on a standard office carpet floor, which minimizes slip.
+While the performance may vary on other surfaces, the conducted experiments demonstrate the feasibility of the controller. \\ Another important note is that the experiments rely on the OptiTrack system for high-precision position feedback.
+In environments without such a system, odometry-based approaches (i.e., relying only on IMU sensors and motor encoders) would be significantly more challenging.